 Gen. James L. Jones, Jr., USMC (Ret.)

-President and Founder, Jones Group International; Chairman, Brent Scowcroft Center on International Security, Atlantic Council
+President and Founder, Jones Group International; Chairman, Scowcroft Center for Strategy and Security, Atlantic Council

 Mr. Michael Kanellos

 Michael Kanellos serves as vice president of Eastwick Communications.
 He also served as editor-in-chief of Greentech Media, Inc., where he covered emerging technologies and companies in the green world.
 His areas of expertise include cleantech, IT, intellectual property, and international trends.
 As a senior reporter for News.com, a division of CNET networks, he covered computing and personal electronics before transitioning to cleantech in 2004.
 Among other jobs at CNET, he launched the company's push into clean technology.
 After initiating the cleantech push at CNET, Mr. Kanellos was invited to lead the editorial team at Greentech Media.
 His work has appeared in Forbes, the New York Times, Wired, Newsweek, and Newsday.